Urban Food Fortnight

 Urban Food Fortnight 2014

 For all the latest news, and to find events near you visit the Urban Food Fortnight 2014 website:

-In 2012 and 2013, Ethical Eats helped London to feast on the fabulous local produce being grown, produced and cooked on its doorstep.
+We have helped London to feast on the fabulous local produce being grown, produced and cooked on its doorstep.
 We worked with a host of organisations and campaigns to run the capital city’s first Urban Food Week in 2012, which proved so popular that it expanded to Urban Food Fortnight in 2013.
 We organised this intensive period of activities to highlight the importance of buying and eating local food, urban growing and planting forage for bees.